apache/mxnet/docs/tutorials/control_flow/ControlFlowTutorial.md

 MXNet currently provides three control flow operators: `cond`, `foreach` and `while_loop`.
 Like other MXNet operators, they all have a version for NDArray and a version for Symbol.
 These two versions have exactly the same semantics.
-We can take advantage of this and use Gluon hybrid blocks and switch between hybrid and non-hybrid modes seamleessly.
+We can take advantage of this and use them in Gluon to hybridize models.

 In this tutorial, we use a few examples to demonstrate the use of control flow operators in Gluon and show how a model that requires control flow is hybridized.